Reading for Pleasure

 The Reading Recovery intervention is also well established in the school, which gives pupils who are struggling with their reading a daily lesson (delivered by highly trained teachers) over a given period in order for them to catch up with their peers.
 Other reading interventions implemented across the school include Every Child a Reader, Better Reading Partnerships and the Inference Intervention.

-For further support on reading with your child, speak to your child's teacher, visit here or access the question stems below
+For further support on reading with your child, speak to your child's teacher or visit the following websites:

 All children have a book bag and are encouraged to choose a home reader and a library book every week.
 These are leveled using Book Bands; older children can choose a non-banded book when they are ready.
 There is a wide selection in school including graphic novels, non-fiction, poetry and genre-based narratives.
 Each class has a slot to visit the library every week; Mrs Powell also runs a Library Club every lunchtime for children to read for fun, use iPads or to complete homework.